 Why Does Wood Shrink?

 Sometimes when we drive a chisel into green (wet) timber, water spurts out of the wood.
-Wood is hydroscopic – meaning it’s like a sponge in that it can absorb, hold and release water.
+Wood is hygroscopic – meaning it’s like a sponge in that it can absorb, hold and release water.
 When freshly cut, approximately half of a tree’s weight is water.
-The photograph below shows water in a freshly cut Cypress timber–and how the timber is drying from the outside in.
+The photograph below shows water in a freshly cut cypress timber–and how the timber is drying from the outside in.

 How Long Does It Take a Timber to Dry?